-8. Responsibilities: Generator shall be responsible for the physical generation of energy and for exchange of information with OED and CAMMESA for Seasonal Scheduling, Weekly Scheduling, Daily Dispatch and Re-dispatch, real time operation, administration [and output results, including statements of demand curves, energy consumption projections and coordination and scheduling of restrictions on supply][and the provision of ancillary services required by the electric system, and hence, the payment of charges in respect of, and/or receipt of revenues form, such ancillary services].
+7. Responsibilities: Generator shall be the only party responsible for all physical transactions and the physical operation of the Marketed [Unit]/[Power Station] and shall be responsible for exchanging information with the OED and CAMMESA for Seasonal Scheduling, including a declaration of the Variable Costs of Generation, Water Values, Weekly Scheduling, daily dispatch and re-dispatch, operation in real time and output results, coordination and scheduling, and the provision of ancillary services required by the electric system, and hence, the payment of charges in respect of and/or receipt of revenues from such ancillary services and, in particular, shall be responsible for paying and collecting from the WEM all charges applied for such reason, including those corresponding to the reactive power control service.

+Marketer shall be the only party responsible for business transactions in the MEM for the Marketed [Unit]/[Power Station] being liable for any debt incurred in such transactions, including but not limited to spot purchases required to perform its obligations under long term agreements, transmission costs and charges in respect of OED expenses and receiving the revenues generated thereby.

-9. Default: Default by Marketer or Generator as the case may be and without the need for any judicial or extrajudicial notice whatsoever shall mean (i) significant default of any obligation contemplated herein; (ii) non-payment in due time by Buyer of any amount due to Marketer hereunder; (iii) arrangement with creditors or filing of bankruptcy proceedings, except in the case of petitions made by third parties in which case there shall only be an Event of Default when such petition is not dismissed or withdrawn within a term of thirty (30) calendar days as from filing thereof; (iv) insolvency; (v) termination of the capacity of WEM agent or participant; or (vi) non-delivery to Generator or total or partial invalidity of Marketer’s Guaranty.
+8. Default: Default by Marketer or Generator as the case may be and without the need for any judicial or extra-judicial notice whatsoever shall mean (i) significant default of any obligation contemplated herein if such default is not remedied on or before the fifth business day after written notice of such default is given to such party; (ii) failure by the relevant party to make when due any payment to the other party hereunder if such failure to pay is not remedied on or before the fifth business day after written notice of such failure to pay is given to such party; (iii) arrangement with creditors or filing of bankruptcy proceedings, except in the case of petitions made by third parties in which case there shall only be an Event of Default when such petition is not dismissed or withdrawn within a term of thirty (30) calendar days as from filing thereof; (iv) insolvency; or (v) termination of the capacity of WEM agent or participant.

-The unjustified failure to pay invoiced amounts when due shall bind Marketer to pay Generator compensatory interest calculated on the amount of the due and unpaid debt as from the payment due date until the date of effective payment equivalent to a per annum rate of LIBOR (180 days) plus three percent (3%).
+The failure to pay invoiced amounts when due shall bind Marketer to pay Generator compensatory interest calculated on the amount of the due and unpaid debt as from the payment due date until the date of effective payment equivalent to a per annum rate of LIBOR (180 days) plus three percent (3%).

-10. Termination: In case of a significant Default by Marketer or Generator, the other party shall be entitled to terminate the commercialization herein, after giving at least 5 (five) days prior notice to the defaulting party in order to allow Buyer to cure the default situation, through giving any applicable notices to the other Party and to CAMMESA, the OED and the authorities indicated in Regulatory Norms.
-Termination shall imply the defaulting party’s obligation to pay damages caused to the non-defaulting party as follows: In the event of Default by Generator, Generator shall pay Marketer, in addition to any other unpaid amounts owed to Marketer, the sum of (1) at Marketer’s option either (a) an amount, if positive, equal to the [remaining quantity] multiplied by the difference between (i) the price at which the Marketer contracts to purchase replacement Energy and Capacity minus (ii) the [then current] Floating Price hereunder or (b) an amount equal to Marketer’s total costs, including interest, penalties, damages, taxes or other fees, incurred as a result of termination of Marketer’s power purchase agreements with third parties supplied by the Marketed [Unit]/[Power Station] and (2) 10% of the [then current] Floating Price multiplied by the [remaining quantity] under the Term.
-Marketer shall use reasonable efforts to purchase replacement Capacity and Energy for the remaining term of the agreement or terminate the power purchase agreements at a commercially reasonable price.
+9. Termination: In case of a Default by Marketer or Generator, the other party shall be entitled to terminate the commercialization herein after giving any applicable notices to the other Party and to CAMMESA, the OED and the authorities indicated in Regulatory Norms.
+Termination shall imply the defaulting party’s obligation to pay damages caused to the non-defaulting party as follows: In the event of Default by Generator, Generator shall pay Marketer, in addition to any other unpaid amounts owed to Marketer, the sum of [language under review].

-In the event of default by Marketer, Marketer shall pay Generator an amount, if positive, equal to the [remaining quantity] multiplied by the difference between (i) the price at which Generator contracts to sell the Energy and Capacity for the Marketed [Unit]/[Power Station] minus (ii) the [then current] Floating Price.
-Generator shall use commercially reasonable efforts to sell the Energy and Capacity for the remaining term of the agreement.
+In the event of default by Marketer, Marketer shall pay Generator an amount, if positive, equal to [language under review].

 Both parties hereby stipulate that the payment obligations set forth herein are reasonable in light of the anticipated harm and the difficulty of estimation or calculation of actual damages.